 Next, they examine your knee, gently applying pressure to identify any areas that are tender. .
 They also test your knee’s range of motion and stability.

 Your provider will also perform a diagnostic ultrasound to get a closer look at the tendon, the inside of your knee joint, and the surrounding tissues.

 Treatment of tendinitis depends on various factors, including age and the severity of your symptoms, and how extensive the damage appears on ultrasound assessment.
 Your Reflex Knee Specialists provider might recommend:

-To receive an evaluation and treatment plan for pain you feel may be due to tendinitis, make an appointment at Reflex Knee Specialists by calling the nearest office or booking online today.
+To receive an evaluation and treatment plan for the pain you feel may be due to tendinitis, make an appointment at Reflex Knee Specialists by calling the nearest office or booking online today.